sbashar04/ip-address-management/README.md

     php artisan db:seed
     ```

+16. Restart nginx docker image

+    ```bash
+    docker restart ipam_nginx
+    ```

-17. To make modifications in the frontend application, access to the angular docker image by running
+17. To make modifications in the frontend application, open another terminal inside `ip-address-management` directory and run the command to access to the angular docker image

     ```bash
     docker exec -it ipam_angular //bin//sh